flaupretre/terraform-secret-bridge/README.md

 if the reference is not at the beginning of a line, it must be preceded with a space character and, if it is not at the end of a line, it must be followed by a space character.

-## Use case - May I help you ?
+## Use case

-Let's consider a very classical Terraform/Terragrunt configuration where a git-managed file tree defines a platform, each component associated with a unique subdirectory.
+Let's consider a typical Terraform/Terragrunt configuration where a git-managed file tree defines a platform, each component associated with a unique subdirectory.
 For instance, everything related to the 'dev' environment of the 'myapp' application may be stored in the 'myapp/dev' directory.